Emma Lunn | March 24th, 2023

 If you are switching from Virgin Media, you have to give 30 days' notice for all services.
 When you sign up to Virgin Media, all the kit you receive is included as part of the service and you will be asked to return the router or TV box when you leave.

 If you need Sky to install a new line, your switching lead time will depend on when this can be done.
 It’s normally a couple of weeks.
 If you have an inactive BT-compatible line which can be activated, it should be quicker.

 When you switch to Virgin Media it will show you some potential installation dates before you place your order.
 If your home has been connected to Virgin’s network previously, you may be eligible to self-install with its QuickStart pack (within 4 days).
 If not, then appointments should be available within 14 days.

 Leaving Sky doesn’t mean abandoning the great Sky content you’ve come to love.
-The majority of Sky TV channels are available through Virgin Media TV, including Sky One and Sky News.
-Unfortunately, one of the most popular Sky channels, Sky Atlantic, is not available to Virgin Media customers.
+The majority of Sky TV channels are available through Virgin Media TV, including Sky Max and Sky Showcase.
+Unfortunately, one of the most popular Sky channels, Sky Atlantic, is still not available to Virgin Media customers.

-It’s probably best to set up a web-based email address such as Gmail or Outlook as these aren’t linked to any particular broadband provider, so you can use it whoever you choose for your broadband service.
+It’s probably best to set up a web-based email address, such as Gmail or Outlook that aren’t linked to any particular broadband provider, so you can use it whoever you choose for your broadband service.

 You should be able to keep your phone number when switching between Sky and Virgin Media.
-You’ll need to speak to your new provider and arrange for your number to be ported over to your new provider.
+You’ll need to speak to your new provider and arrange for your number to be ported over from your old provider.